-Uriel is allowed to "balance the scales" by telling Harry Mab can't actually corrupt him.
+Uriel is allowed to "balance the scales" by telling Harry that Mab can't actually corrupt him without his consent.
 Even if everything else could have happened without this entity's interference, Uriel's hands would have been tied on this point.

 In Ghost Story: Remember when Molly made her "entrance" at Murphy's house?
 Well, she definitely wasn't there the entire time, as she wasn't up to speed on the "Harry is back as a Ghost" situation, and the radio only shorted out that last time.
 So when was she invited in?
 Answer; She wasn't.
 She cast that perfect illusion while weakened by the threshold.

 Also in Ghost Story, when Harry reveals himself to Molly as a ghost, he quotes Obi-Wan at Hoth: "You will go to the Dagobah system.
 There you will learn from Yoda, the Jedi Master who instructed me."
 Who's teaching Molly now that Harry's gone?
 Leanansidhe, the master of magic who instructed him.

 Yet another Ghost Story entry, Lea answers Harry's question about who killed him with "three truths" since she is both bound to answer Harry's questions as part of their deal and bound not to give him the information he was looking for because he had to figure it out himself.
 The three statements she makes: his killer was a male he was acquainted with, had a death toll in the thousands, and worked for someone even more powerful than him apply to both Kincaid, who physically pulled the trigger on the gun that killed Harry and Harry himself, who ordered his own hit and erased his memory of it just before becoming the Winter Knight and killing the entire Red Court.